Virginia Tech’s comeback falls short in loss to West Virginia

 Virginia Tech got the ball back for a final time thanks to cornerback Jermaine Waller’s interception of quarterback Jarret Doege on third and 10, putting the Hokies in business at the West Virginia 17 with 2:06 to play.

 Blackshear gained six yards on first down, and Holston ran for eight on second down to the West Virginia 3.
-On second and goal, Burmeister handed off to Holston on a read-pass option for a loss of a yard when it looked as if he could have pulled the ball out and ran around the left side into open real estate.
+On second and goal, Burmeister handed off to Holston on a read-pass option for a loss of a yard when it looked as if he could have pulled the ball out and run around the left side into open real estate.

 A third-down pass intended for Turner was off the mark, setting up Virginia Tech’s last gasp in this border rivalry, renewed for the first time since 2017.

-Virginia Tech in part was undone by three trips to at least the 5-yard line in which they failed to score.
+Virginia Tech in part was undone by three trips to at least the 5-yard line in which it failed to score.
 But the Hokies put themselves in a precarious position early when they proved incapable of completing the most rudimentary of football tasks at times.

-Take kicker John Parker Romo, for instance, who missed a chip-shot field goal near the conclusion of the second quarter when the Hokies desperately needed something, anything, to uplift them heading into the locker room after an unsightly first half.
+Take, for instance, kicker John Parker Romo, who missed a chip-shot field goal near the conclusion of the second quarter when the Hokies desperately needed something, anything, to uplift them heading into the locker room after an unsightly first half.

 Or the boatload of missed assignments on defense that allowed Mountaineers players to gain separation.
 Or the errant throws from Burmeister deep in West Virginia territory with his wide receivers essentially uncovered in the end zone.

-Burmeister finished 19-for-31 passing for 227 yards with two touchdowns, and wide receiver Kaleb Smith added team highs of six catches for 62 yards as part of a passing attack missing tight end James Mitchell.
+Burmeister finished 19-for-31 passing for 227 yards with two touchdowns, and wide receiver Kaleb Smith added team highs of six catches for 62 yards as part of a passing attack that was missing tight end James Mitchell.
 The NFL prospect is out for the season after he tore the ACL in his right knee last week.

-It didn’t help either when Hokies starting right tackle Silas Dzansi left Saturday’s game with a leg injury in the first quarter.
+It didn’t help when Hokies starting right tackle Silas Dzansi left Saturday’s game with a leg injury in the first quarter.
 The redshirt junior’s absence forced a reshuffling of the offensive line, which surrendered six sacks to the Mountaineers.

 Dzansi’s status remains unclear, according to Fuente.